The Todo Noise Application

 server.useDefaultApplicationTemplate();

-// register the globals schema
+// register the global schema

 await server.start();

-// create the shared globals state instance
+// create the shared global state instance

-const globals = await server.stateManager.create('globals');
+const global = await server.stateManager.create('global');

 Let's now start our server using npm run dev